BDEvan5/f1tenth_benchmarks/README.md

 pip install -e .
 ```

+The MPCC algorithms use the [casadi](https://web.casadi.org/python-api/) optimistion package, which relies on the IPOPT library.
+Instructions to install IPOPT can be found [here]().

 ## Docker (optional)

 To ensure repeatability and useability, a Dockerfile is provided that can be used to run the code.